Christonn93/work-flow-ca-social-media-client/README.md

 This project have a lot fo dependencies that need to be setted up.
 If any if them is failing refer to the [Dependencies](#Dependencies) section of this readme.

-After downloading the zip file run ==`npm init`==, this should start up with installing the dependencies for this project.
+After downloading the zip file run `npm init`, this should start up with installing the dependencies for this project.

+Dependencies used is as follows.
 ---
-Dependencies used is as follows.

 1. [Prettier](https://prettier.io/)
 2. [ESlint](https://eslint.org/)